ralfbiedert/rust_issues/README.md

 note: rustc 1.41.0-nightly (6d77e45f0 2019-12-04) running on x86_64-pc-windows-msvc

-note: compiler flags: -C debuginfo=2 -C incremental
+note: compiler flags: -C debuginfo=2 -C incremental --crate-type lib

 note: some of the compiler flags provided by cargo are hidden